 Supporting Quality Sleep

-If you don’t have a routine and just want to start with the basics, consider committing to a consistent bedtime and wake time (even on the weekends).
+If you don’t have a routine and just want to start with the basics, consider committing to a consistent time for going to bed and waking up (even on the weekends).
 If you’re feeling even more ambitious, try to eat your meals at the same time each day.
 If your work schedule varies, you can also try to maintain more consistent work hours from one day to the next.

 Taking a bath.